baircave/claustrophobe/README.md

-# slideR
+# claustrophobe

 ### Summary and MVPs
-slideR is a simple puzzle game designed to test the player's ability to slide a designated block to the exit in the least number of moves.
+claustrophobe is a simple puzzle game designed to challenge the player's ability to slide the designated block (Klaus) to the exit in the least number of moves.

 * 6 by 6 board
 * Vertically and horizontally aligned blocks